 A More Excellent Way

-Dr. Martyn Lloyd-Jones continues his series on John 1:12-13 by shedding light on the topic of the Holy Spirit.
+In the sermon titled “A More Excellent Way,” Dr. Martyn Lloyd-Jones continues his series on John 1:12–13 by shedding light on the topic of the Holy Spirit.
 This topic, which is often shrouded in foggy notions and vague ideas, has light to bring to the Christian stranded in a dark season of lack of assurance.
-Do you fear grieving the Holy Spirit?
-There is assurance here for you!
-The man who does not know God may fear losing his good name.
-He may fear failure, but be assured Christian, the natural man cannot fear grieving the Holy Spirit!
+For anyone who fears grieving the Holy Spirit, there is assurance.
+The person who does not know God may fear losing their good name.
+They may fear failure, but be assured, Christians should not fear grieving the Holy Spirit.
 Dr. Lloyd-Jones touches on these notes, as well the difference between spiritual gifts and spiritual fruit, and several other chords that ring close to the heartbeat of the Christian.
-Before he closes his discourse, Dr. Lloyd-Jones focues in on the way that three of the fruits of the Spirit impact the Christian life.
-Namely, he discusses love, joy, and peace.
-Listen and examine your own soul; do these divine realities live in your soul?
-Do you weep when the Holy Spirit is grieved by your sin?
-Does love for God and love for your neighbor mark your life?
-Does joy and peace mark your soul despite suffering and hardship?
+Before he closes his discourse, Dr. Lloyd-Jones focuses on the way that three of the fruit of the Spirit impact the Christian life – love, joy, and peace.
+The sermon asks the listener to examine their own soul and ask “do these divine realities live in my soul?
+Do I weep when the Holy Spirit is grieved by my sin?
+Does love for God and love for my neighbor mark my life?
+Does joy and peace mark my soul despite suffering and hardship?”

 About Dr. Martyn Lloyd-Jones